nicolassaad/timely-greeting/README.md

 Feel free to customize the greetings and times to your preference.

-This plug-in implements jQuery that allows for the server's timezone to be set dynamically.
-The original design for this code required a hardcoded timezone which restricted it to only functioning correctly in one set timezone.
-With a dynamic timezone, users who visit your site from all over the world should recieve the correct greeting.
-The greeting also updates live on the page without having to reload it.
+This plugin detect a user's time zone using jQuery, where the current user's timezone offset (in minutes) is retrieved and stored in a variable.
+Next, PHP collects this variable using
+$POST.
+Finally, the timezone is converted into a readable timezone that the code can use to print out the appropriate greeting for the user's time of day.
+The result is a dynamic greeting that accounts for whether or not your region has Daylight Savings Time.

 ## To Use:
-* First, download both files: 'timely-greeting.php' and 'js-ajax-php.html' and place them TOGETHER inside your project.
+* First, download the plugin file 'timely-greeting.php' and place it inside your project.
 * To use this plug-in in your project, include the 'timely-greeting.php' file using the include() function at the top of the page you wan the greeting to go in.

 Example: